GeorgiosPapadakis/Brain_Tumor_Classification_with_VGG16/README.md

 In this repository we have two files:

-1) Notebook: On this notebook is my attempt to create a transfer learning project for image classifiction
+1) **Notebook**: On this notebook is my attempt to create a transfer learning project for image classifiction

   The model that I create has these parts:
    - VGG16: Pretrained model that is used for features extraction